Shebuka/SC-Datarunner-UEX/README.md

 ## Installation

-1. Download the [latest release](https://github.com/Shebuka/SC-Datarunner-UEX/releases) `.zip` file from the "Assets" section.
+1. Download the [latest release](https://github.com/Shebuka/SC-Datarunner-UEX/releases) `.7z` file from the "Assets" section.
 2. Extract the `SC-Datarunner-UEX` folder to any location on your computer.
 3. Ensure Star Citizen is installed (LIVE or PTU environment).
+4. Obtain your personal UEX API token from [UEXCorp.space](https://uexcorp.space/account/home/tab/account_main#panel-secret-key) by logging into your account and navigating to the API section.

 ### Uninstalling